XRPLF/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-escrows/escrow.md

 Held payments with a `FinishAfter` time cannot be finished until a ledger has already closed with a [`close_time` header field](reference-ledger-format.html#header-format) that is later than the Escrow node's `FinishAfter` time.

-You can check the close time of the most recently-validated ledger with the [`ledger` command](reference-rippled.html#ledger):
+You can check the close time of the most recently-validated ledger with the [ledger method][]:

 Request: